 Thunder God Vine

-This plant is often used in traditional Chinese medicine.
-Small clinical trials have found that it can reduce inflammation and suppress the immune system, whose overactivity is responsible for RA.
+This plant is often used in traditional Chinese medicine (TCM).
+The NCCAM explains that small clinical trials have suggested that it may reduce inflammation and suppress the immune system.
+However, this supplement can cause serious side effects, including:

 Other Herbs and Supplements

-The following herbs and supplements have shown promise in lab tests and animal studies, but have not yet been the subject of clinical trials:
+The following herbs and supplements have shown promise in lab tests and animal studies.
+However, they have not yet been the subject of clinical trials:

-- Curcumin, a chemical component of turmeric, has been found to protect the joints from inflammation and damage in animal studies.
+- Turmeric extract has been found to protect the joints from inflammation and damage in animal studies.

-- A resin produced by certain varieties of the plant boswellia, also called frankincense, has shown anti-inflammatory and immune-suppression effects in lab tests.
+- Frankincense resin has shown anti-inflammatory and immune-suppression effects in the lab.